Koblenz: Other sights

 In the more ancient part of Koblenz stand several buildings which have a historical interest.
 Prominent among these, near the point of confluence of the rivers, is the Basilica of St. Castor or Kastorkirche, dedicated to Castor of Karden, with four towers.
 The church was founded in 836 by Louis the Pious, but the present Romanesque building was completed in 1208, the Gothic vaulted roof dating from 1498.
 In front of the church of Saint Castor stands a fountain, erected by the French in 1812, with an inscription to commemorate Napoleon's invasion of Russia.
-Not long after, Russian troops occupied Koblenz; and St. Priest, their commander, added in irony these words: "Vu et approuvé par nous, Commandant russe de la Ville de Coblence: Janvier 1er, 1814."
+Not long after, Russian troops occupied Koblenz, and St. Priest, their commander, added in irony these words: "Vu et approuvé par nous, Commandant russe de la Ville de Coblence: 1er Janvier 1814."

 In this quarter of the city, too, is the Liebfrauenkirche, a fine church (nave 1250, choir 1404–1431) with lofty late Romanesque towers; the castle of the electors of Trier, erected in 1280, which now contains the municipal picture gallery; and the family house of the Metternichs, where Prince Metternich, the Austrian statesman, was born in 1773.
 Also notable is the church of St. Florian, with a two towers façade from c.
 1110.

 The former Jesuit College is a Baroque edifice by J.C.
 Sebastiani (1694–1698), which now serves as the current City Hall.
 Near Koblenz is the Lahneck Castle near Lahnstein, open to visitors from 1 April to 31 October.
 The city is close to the Bronze Age earthworks at Goloring, a possible Urnfield calendar constructed some 3,000 years ago.
 The mild climate allows fig trees, olive trees, palm trees and other Mediterranean plants to grow in the area.

+A nunnery of the Dominicans is located in Arenberg.